keras-team/keras-io/guides/md/keras_nlp/getting_started.md

 In this workflow we train the model over three epochs using `tf.data.Dataset.cache()`, which computes the preprocessing once and caches the result before fitting begins.

-**Note:** that we can use `tf.data` for preprocessing while running on the Jax or PyTorch backend.
+**Note:** we can use `tf.data` for preprocessing while running on the Jax or PyTorch backend.
 The input dataset will automatically be converted to backend native tensor types during fit.
-In fact, given the efficiency of `tf.data` for running preprocessing, this is good practice, on all backends.
+In fact, given the efficiency of `tf.data` for running preprocessing, this is good practice on all backends.

 ```python